 U.S. District Court, District of the District of Columbia

-Eric was selected, through a peer-review survey, for inclusion in The Best Lawyers in America© 2020 in the field of Admiralty and Maritime Law.
+Eric was selected, through a peer-review survey, for inclusion in The Best Lawyers in America© 2020 and 2021 in the field of Admiralty and Maritime Law.

 Eric serves on the Executive Board of the Maritime Administrative Bar Association.